GLAM-Workbench/glam-tools-interfaces/README.md

 # GLAM tools and interfaces

-More tools, interfaces, and experiments for working with collection data from GLAM organisations (galleries, libraries, archives, and museums).
+More tools, interfaces, and experiments working with collection data from GLAM organisations (galleries, libraries, archives, and museums).

+See also the list of [Australian GLAM data sources](https://glam-workbench.net/glam-data-list/).

 ## Australia